MicrosoftDocs/azure-dev-docs/articles/python/cloud-development-overview.md

 You're a Python developer, and you're ready to develop cloud applications for Microsoft Azure.
 To help you prepare for a long and productive career, this series of three articles orients you to the basic landscape of cloud development on Azure.

 ## What is Azure?
-Data centers, services, and resources
+Datacenters, services, and resources

 Microsoft's CEO, Satya Nadella, often refers to Azure as "the world's computer."
 A computer, as you well know, is a collection of hardware components that are managed by an operating system.
 The operating system provides a platform upon which you can build software that helps people *apply* the system's computing power to any number of tasks.
 (That's why we use the word "application" to describe such software.)